Hop til indhold

 Endowment pension

-In 2024, payouts from an endowment pension are subject to a flat-rate tax of 40 per cent.
+In 2026, payouts from an endowment pension are subject to a flat-rate tax of 40 %.

 Seen from a taxation perspective, limitations apply to the amount that you can pay to the various savings types in order to get full tax deductibility for the payments.